TracyGJG/transducer_lens/ReadMe.md

 **composeTransducers(transducer, ...)** is a function for composing transducers into a single function.
 The resultant function takes an array of objects, applies the functions wrapped in the transducers to each object to produce (return) a new array.

-**flatten(transform, ...)** is a wrapper of more than one transform function to which the input is passed to each.
-The output is an array of _defined_ values that is expanded and flattened into the output array.
-N.B.
-This function has to be the last in the sequence of transducers because it will change the structure of the output array.

 #### utils

 **append(array, item, ...** is a _curried_ function that can be called with two arguments either separately (in subsequent calls) or together in a single call.
 The first parameter is the array to be appended with the appended array returned.
 The additional parameters (one or more) are added to the end of the initial array.